yazhou2019/BNTR/experiments/Table_1_new/README.md

 # BroadcasTR
+- Remark: you need to set "./BroadcasTR" as the working directory.

 - See the file BroadcasTR.
 You can run SimNonLin.R and ISE_SimNonLin.R to obtain the fitting results and ISE, respectively.

 # TLR-rescaled